lsefiane/design-patterns-sample/java-design-patterns-behavioral-sample/README.md

 <h3> When to Use It ? </h3>

 - You want to use different variants of an algorithm within an object and be able to switch from one algorithm to another during runtime.

+## Template Method Pattern

+-  Allows you to defines a skeleton of an algorithm in a base class and let subclasses override the steps without changing the overall algorithm's structure.

+<h3> When to Use It ? </h3>

+- You have two or more implementations of a similar algorithm.
+- You want to implement the common parts of an algorithm once.
+- You have classes that duplicates the same code.